Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 contextual.services.quicksuggest.impression_sponsored_bestmatch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This keyed scalar records sponsored best match impressions.
-It is incremented
+This keyed scalar was removed in Firefox 120.
+Prior to that, it records
-each time the user is shown a sponsored best match and the following two
+sponsored best match impressions.
+It is incremented each time the user is shown
-conditions hold:
+a sponsored best match and the following two conditions hold:

 - The user has completed an engagement with the address bar by picking a result
   in it or by pressing the Enter key.